Chunyu-Lin-bjtu/autoware-wiki/Contribution-Rules.md

 To assure traceability in your code, please follow our development process:
 * If you are working on a feature/modify-node, create an issue first.
-* Declare the release version if the issue is targeting to a specific release.
+* Declare the release version in each release issue if the issue is targeting to a specific release.
 * Create a branch, work on the feature/modify-node, refer in at least one commit to the issue #number.
 * Open a pull request for the given feature/modify-node and fill out the pull request template.